SubratShrestha/Notes/UNSW/20T2/2041Comp/shell.md

 	# Its here to prevent mv from treating a file named "-some_name" as an argument and not a flag.
 	mv -- "$file" "$new_filename"
 done

+# Example for a plagiarism detector which goes through a directory of C files and determines which two
+# files are the same.

+#!/bin/sh

+# this transform to get rid of all comments (lines starting with /), and replacing all things that look
+# like variable names to 'var'.
+transform='s/\/\/.*//g;s/[a-zA-Z_0-9]*/var/g'

+# temporary files within the tmp directory to store the two files in question in.
+# the $$ indicates the process number the program is currently running with, and this to prevent a clash when
+# two instances of the same program are run at the same time.
+TMP1=/tmp/find_copies$$
+TMP2=/tmp/find_copies2$$

+for file1 in "$@"
+do
+	for file2 in "$@"
+	do
+		test "$file1"="$file2" && continue
+		sed "$transform" "$file1" | sort
+	done
+done
 ```